PracticeCraft/spirit/README.md

 # Spirit 💧

-A series of exercises for Elixir newcomers to practice with language basics and local development.
+Elixir exercises for newcomers to practice with language basics and local development.

 ## Why?